AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * DAM workflows go into stale state when certain mp4 assets are uploaded, causing all the remaining workflows to go into stale state (NPR-30662).

-* Out of Memory Error is observed when a large PDF files (of several Giga Bytes) is uploaded to DAM and its sub-assets are processed (NPR-30614).
+* Out of Memory Error is observed when a large PDF files (of several Gigabytes) is uploaded to DAM and its sub-assets are processed (NPR-30614).

 * Bulk movement of assets is failing and displaying warning message (NPR-30610).